CCurl/c4/README.md

 example: : ascii '~' $20 DO I I I I ." %n%d: (%c) %x %b" LOOP ;

 *** FILE ***
-FOPEN    (a n--fh)         a: file name, n: 0 => READ, else WRITE, fh: file handle FGETC    (fh--c f)         c: next char from file fh, f: 0 if EOF/error, else 1.
+FOPEN    (a n--fh)         a: file name, n: 0 => READ, else WRITE, fh: file-handle.
-FGETS    (a n fh--f)       Read next line from file fh to address a, size n, f: 0 if EOF/error, else 1.
-FPUTC    (c fh--)          c: char to write to file fh.
+FCLOSE   (fh--)            fh: file handle to close.
 FREAD    (a n fh--r)       Reads next n bytes from file fh to address a. r: number of bytes read.
 FWRITE   (a n fh--r)       Writes n bytes from address a to file fh. r: number of bytes written.
-FCLOSE   (fh--)            fh: file handle to close.
+FGETC    (fh--c f)         c: next char from file fh, f: 0 if EOF/error, else 1.
+FPUTC    (c fh--)          c: char to write to file fh.
+FGETS    (a n fh--f)       Read next line from file fh to address a, size n, f: 0 if EOF/error, else 1.
+FSEEK    (o w fh--)        Set file fh position - o: offset, w: (0:SEEK_SET, 1: SEEK_CUR, 2:SEEK_END).
+FTELL    (fh--n)           n: current file fh position.
+FDELETE  (fn--)            fn: The name of the file to be deleted.
 FLIST    (--)              Print the list of files in the current directory (or on the dev board).
-FDELETE  (fn--)            fn: The name of the file to be deleted.

 *** LOGICAL ***
+TRUE     (--f)             f: -1 (TRUE)
 FALSE    (--f)             f: 0 (FALSE)
-TRUE     (--f)             f: -1 (TRUE)
 =        (a b--f)          Equality
 <        (a b--f)          Less-than
 >        (a b--f)          Greater-than